 Call 1-866-989-1089 (toll-free), 7 days/week from 8 am to 8 pm ET, for 4 weeks

-- The federal government announced government-guaranteed bank loans of $40,000 which will be interest-free for the first year, and if certain conditions are met, the first $10,000 will not have to be repaid.
+The federal government announced government-guaranteed bank loans of up to $40,000 which will be interest-free, and if the balance of the loan is repaid on or before December 31, 2022, 25% will not have to be repaid (up to $10,000).
 Applications are available through your bank, for businesses with payroll of $20,000 to $1,500,000.
 This is an online application only and cannot be accessed by telephone or your branch.

 CEBA funds can be used to pay non-deferrable operating expenses including payroll, rent, utilities, insurance, property tax and regularly scheduled debt service.
 The funds cannot be used to fund prepayment/refinancing of existing debt, payments of dividends, distributions and increases in management compensation.